thenexthub/Codira/docs/archive/LangRefNew.rst

 [\r].
 All parentheses must be balanced.

-In addition to these lexical rules, an interpolated expression must satisfy the :ref:`expr <langref.expr>` production of the general swift grammar.
+In addition to these lexical rules, an interpolated expression must satisfy the :ref:`expr <langref.expr>` production of the general language grammar.
 This expression is evaluated, and passed to the constructor for the inferred type of the string literal.
 It is concatenated onto any fixed portions of the string literal with a global "``+``" operator that is found through normal name